McCowen History, Family Crest & Coats of Arms

 The surname McCowen was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the McCowen family
+Early History of the McCowen family

 This web page shows only a small excerpt of our McCowen research.
 Another 105 words (8 lines of text) are included under the topic Early McCowen History in all our PDF Extended History products and printed products wherever possible.